 - Having trouble meeting repayments?
 If you are in financial difficulty talk to your credit provider who may assist.

-- Get your credit report and check the information is correct.
-You can even monitor changes through alerts.
+- Get your credit report for free and check the information is correct.
+You can even monitor changes through an annual subscription including alerts.